Xastance/PZ-Cheeseria-Website/README.md

 The project consists of two main parts:
 - **Backend (`pz-cheeseria-backend`)**: This contains the Node.js backend with Express.js, SQLite for the database, and Swagger for API documentation.
-- **Frontend (`pz-cheeseria-frontend`)**: This contains the React-based frontend for displaying the cheese catalog and interacting with the backend API.
+- **Frontend (`pz-cheeseria-frontend`)**: This contains the React-based frontend for displaying the cheese catalogue and interacting with the backend API.

 The `docker-compose.yml` file is used to set up multi-stage Docker builds for both the front and backend components.